itsmrgeoffrey/zoning/SPEC.md

 Zone 1 guarantees that a future signature can be traced to a specific, registered device.

+Zone 1 grants access only and MUST NOT be treated as transactional authority.

 ---

-## 6. Zone 2 — Transaction Integrity
+## 6. Zone 2 — Transaction Attempt Confirmation

 ### 6.1 Purpose
-Zone 2 proves what exact transaction the user approved.
+Zone 2 proves that a logged-in human actively completed the final transaction confirmation step for an exact transaction attempt.

 ### 6.2 Inputs
 - Transaction payload
 - Zone 1 Assertion reference
 - Device identifier
-- Nonce
+- Nonce / backend-issued challenge

 ### 6.3 Process
 1. The client MUST canonicalize the transaction payload deterministically.
-2. The client MUST compute a txhash using:
+2. The client MUST compute a txHash using:
    - canonical payload
    - device identifier
-   - nonce
+   - nonce / challenge
    - Zone 1 Assertion reference
-3. The client MUST sign the txhash using the device private key.
+3. The client MUST produce an Attempt Receipt by signing the txHash using the device private key.
-4. The client MUST submit:
-   - payload
-   - nonce
-   - txhash
-   - device signature
-   - Zone 1 Assertion reference
+4. The Attempt Receipt MUST only be produced immediately after a live, blocking user confirmation (e.g., PIN or biometric).

 ### 6.4 Backend Verification
 The backend MUST:
 - recompute the canonical payload
-- recompute the txhash
+- recompute the txHash
-- verify txhash equality
+- verify the Attempt Receipt signature
-- verify the device signature
+- verify freshness and single-use of the nonce / challenge
-- reject reused nonces
+- reject reused Attempt Receipts

 ### 6.5 Outputs
-- Verified txhash
+- Verified Attempt Receipt
-- Verified device signature
+- Verified txHash

 ### 6.6 Guarantees
-Zone 2 guarantees that the payload cannot be modified or replayed without detection.
+Zone 2 guarantees that:
+- the exact transaction payload was confirmed
+- the confirmation was performed by a logged-in human
+- the confirmation is single-use and non-replayable

 ---

-## 7. Zone 3 — Final Authorization
+## 7. Zone 3 — Execution

 ### 7.1 Purpose
-Zone 3 enforces explicit bank authorization.
+Zone 3 executes a transaction only after successful verification and consumption of a valid Zone 2 Attempt Receipt.

-### 7.2 Inputs
+### 7.2 Execution Rules
-- Verified Zone 1 Assertion
-- Verified txhash
-- Transaction reference

-### 7.3 Process
-1. The backend MUST verify Zone 1 and Zone 2 outputs.
-2. Business, risk, and policy checks MUST be applied.
-3. If approved, the bank MUST generate a Final Authorization Token (FAT).
-4. The FAT MUST be cryptographically signed by the bank.
-5. The FAT MUST bind to:
-   - transaction reference
-   - txhash
-   - Zone 1 Assertion reference
-   - issuance time
-   - expiration time

-### 7.4 Outputs
-- Final Authorization Token (FAT)

-### 7.5 Guarantees
-Zone 3 guarantees that no transaction executes without explicit, cryptographically provable bank approval.
+- A transaction MUST NOT execute without a valid, unused Attempt Receipt.
+- An Attempt Receipt MUST be bound to a single txHash.
+- An Attempt Receipt MUST be consumed exactly once prior to execution.
+- Reuse of an Attempt Receipt MUST be rejected.

 ---

-## 8. Execution Rules

-- An execution system MUST validate the FAT before execution.
-- A transaction MUST NOT execute without a valid, unexpired FAT.
-- A FAT MUST be bound to a single txhash.
-- A FAT MUST NOT be reusable across transactions.

----

-## 9. Security Guarantees
+## 8. Security Guarantees

 ZONING provides the following guarantees:

-- Device-bound authorization
+- Device-bound access
 - Deterministic payload integrity
+- Single-use attempt confirmation
 - Replay resistance
-- Explicit bank consent
 - Cryptographic auditability

 ---

-## 10. Non-Goals
+## 9. Non-Goals

 ZONING does not attempt to:
 - replace authentication mechanisms